Andrew Antoniolli: Ipswich city councillor (2000–2017)

-Ipswich City Mayor (2017–2018)
+Ipswich city mayor (2017–2018)

-In June 2017, Ipswich's long-serving mayor Paul Pisasale resigned suddenly, citing ill health, shortly after the Queensland Crime and Corruption Commission executed a search warrant on his office.
-The resignation triggered a mayoral by-election, held in August 2017.
-Antoniolli announced his candidacy shortly thereafter.

-Antoniolli positioned himself as a reform candidate in the wake of growing scrutiny over council conduct, pledging to improve public trust and introduce reforms aimed at greater transparency.
-Antoniolli campaigned on a platform of open governance, promising to "lift the veil of secrecy," introduce a new councillor code of conduct, and make registers of interest public.
+Ipswich's long-serving mayor Paul Pisasale resigned suddenly in June 2017, citing ill health shortly after the Queensland Crime and Corruption Commission executed a search warrant on his office.
+The resignation triggered a mayoral by-election and Antoniolli announced his candidacy shortly thereafter.
+In the wake of growing scrutiny over council conduct Antoniolli positioned himself as a reform candidate, pledging to introduce reforms aimed at greater transparency and improve public trust.
+He campaigned on a platform of open governance, promising to "lift the veil of secrecy," introduce a new councillor code of conduct, and make registers of interest public.
 During the campaign, Antoniolli responded to speculation surrounding ongoing CCC investigations, stating publicly that he was not under investigation and had not been contacted by authorities.
-He reaffirmed his commitment to cooperating with any inquiries and maintaining transparency.
+He reaffirmed his commitment to cooperate with any inquiries and to maintain transparency.

-On 19 August 2017, Andrew Antoniolli was elected as the 50th Mayor of Ipswich, defeating acting mayor Paul Tully in the by-election.
-Antoniolli received 39,321 votes (54.44%) after preferences, while Tully secured 32,902 votes (45.56%).
+Antoniolli was elected as the 50th mayor of Ipswich in the by-election on 19 August 2017, defeating acting mayor Paul Tully by 39,321 votes (54.44%) to 32,902 votes (45.56%) after preferences.
+The ensuing by-election for his now-vacant Division 7 seat was won by David Martin.

-During his 2017 mayoral campaign, Andrew Antoniolli received significant financial support from the waste management sector, raising concerns about potential conflicts of interest given Ipswich's ongoing waste disposal issues.
-Notably, Plencove Pty Ltd, operated by Roy Wilson—who also runs the sister company NuGrow—donated $15,600 to Antoniolli's campaign.
-This contribution accounted for approximately one-third of the $43,000 in donations declared by Antoniolli at that time.
-Plencove operates a waste transfer station in Swanbank, an area central to debates over interstate waste dumping in Ipswich.

-The sizable donation prompted scrutiny from local community groups.
-Jim Dodrill, president of the Ipswich Ratepayers Association, said in a media interview, "There is that potential conflict...", referring to the campaign donations declared by Antoniolli.
+During his mayoral campaign Antoniolli received significant financial support from the waste management sector, raising concerns about potential conflicts of interest given Ipswich's ongoing waste disposal issues.
+Notably, Plencove Pty Ltd donated $15,600 to Antoniolli's campaign, representing approximately one-third of the $43,000 in donations declared by Antoniolli at that time.
+Plencove and its sister company NuGrow were run by Roy Wilson and operated a waste transfer station in Swanbank, an area central to debates over interstate waste dumping in Ipswich.
+The sizeable donation prompted scrutiny from local community groups, with Jim Dodrill, president of the Ipswich Ratepayers Association saying in a media interview, "There is that potential conflict...", referring to the campaign donations declared by Antoniolli.

-In a 2024 council committee meeting, Antoniolli faced criticism for initially hesitating to disclose the exact amount received from NuGrow.
-After repeated questioning, he admitted to the $15,000 donation, later reflecting, "I should've just said 15 grand to begin with."
+In a 2024 council committee meeting Antoniolli faced criticism for initially hesitating to disclose the exact amount received from NuGrow.
+After repeated questioning he admitted to the $15,000 donation, later reflecting, "I should've just said 15 grand to begin with."